Why Your Company Should Stop Blogging on Medium

 How to start blogging

 So, would you like to know how you can easily start running your company’s blog on its own platform?
 The answer is a Headless CMS.
-It’s a flexible solution that doesn’t make you a slave of a given technology stack.
+It’s a flexible solution that doesn’t make you a captive of a given technology stack.
 And it’s so user-friendly that you can integrate the blog with your company’s website in just minutes.

 When you’re growing a company, you have a lot of important tasks to do, and you probably don’t want to build another blog.
 This is the moment when you can take advantage of using ButterCMS, which will provide you with a fully working blog infrastructure and excellent SEO solutions.